bfarre7180/IEE-Project-Statistics-/README.md

 📊 **Recursion vs Iteration Performance Analysis in C++**

 This project demonstrates the performance difference between recursive and iterative implementations using C++.
-It uses the `<chrono>` library for precise benchmarking and performs a basic statistical analysis (paired t-test) to show that recursion is slower than iteration for specific problems.
+It uses the `<chrono>` library for precise benchmarking and performs a basic statistical analysis (paired t-test) to show that recursion and iteration have the same mean difference time to execute for 10 given methods.

 ---